andrew01144/OPA-tips/Running_MPI_Applications.md

 Next, you need to tell your MPI library which network to use by specifying the correct options in the ```mpirun``` command.
 Examples of ```mpirun``` options for different MPIs and networks are shown below.

-In reality, many applications have their own run scripts.
+Many applications have their own run scripts.
 You may need to trace the flow of these scripts in order find the point at which they execute the ```mpirun``` command, because it is here that the options need to be set.
 Some run scripts may simplify this by accepting options like ```-fabric PSM2``` to automatically generate the correct mpirun options.